 Preschool math encompasses a wide range of skills, with number identification and counting being some of the most foundational.
-See how these free Emoji Grid Games can be used as emotions activities for preschoolers while teaching number sense.
+See how these free Emoji Grid Games can be used as feelings and emotions activities for preschoolers while teaching number sense.

 They are just the right thing to add to your friendship preschool theme this year.

-FREE Emotions Activities for Preschoolers Using Emojis
+Social Emotional Activities for Preschoolers Using Emoji Games

 I have to admit, I don’t really understand the whole emoji craze.
 Maybe that dates me a bit.